Image

 Christmas is a time for family, friends, and loved ones.
 It’s a time for giving and receiving, for laughter and joy.
 But it’s also a time of year when hoteliers need to be extra careful.
 With all the hustle and bustle of the season, it’s easy to overlook some important details.

-Whether you own a hotel, lodge, resort or another kind of accomodation, there are a few things to keep in mind when you’re decorating for Christmas.
+Whether you own a hotel, lodge, resort or another kind of accommodation, there are a few things to keep in mind when you’re decorating for Christmas.
 First, take into consideration your location.
 If you’re in a more rural area, you may want to go for a traditional Christmas look with evergreen wreaths and holly.
-However, if you’re in a city centre, you may want to opt for something a little more modern.
+However, if you’re in the city centre, you may want to opt for something a little more modern.

 Next, think about your guests.
 What type of Christmas decorations would they appreciate?
 What are they expecting on their Christmas hotel breaks?
 If you have a lot of international guests, you may want to avoid anything too specific to one culture or religion.
-Instead, opt for more generic holiday decorations like strings of lights and garlands..
+Instead, opt for more generic holiday decorations like strings of lights and garlands.
 And, if you have young children staying at your hotel, you may want to make sure there are plenty of festive activities for them to enjoy.

 Here are a few tips on how to make sure your hotel is decorated for Christmas and ready for guests:

 Guests should feel like they’re coming home when they enter their room.
 Add a few small touches, like a Christmas-themed throw pillow or blanket, a basket of holiday cookies, a hotel chocolate advent calendar or a miniature tree.
+These simple touches will make them feel special and spread the holiday cheer throughout their stay.

 This is especially important if you’re located in a tourist area or somewhere that gets a lot of foot traffic.
 Strings of lights, holiday wreaths, and even a life-sized Santa Claus can help spread the holiday cheer.
+And don’t forget to add some festive touches to your outdoor seating areas, such as holiday-themed throw pillows or blankets.

 One of the best ways to show your guests that you’re festive and ready for Christmas is to have a holiday-themed event or activity.
 This could be something like a gingerbread-building contest, a holiday movie night, or even just a festive cocktail hour.
-Or, if you really want to go all out, you could even host a holiday-themed dinner.
+Or, if you want to go all out, you could even host a holiday-themed dinner.

 Christmas-themed event or activity ideas: